-As early as 1990, a group of enthusiasts working at Långholmen got engaged in environmental issues.
+As early as 1990, a group of enthusiasts working at Långholmen got engaged in environmental issues such as recycling.
 It was back then when the first environmental group was created.
-Over the years, the work expanded to include also other environmental issues such as chemicals, energy and transport.
-This contributed strongly to the decision we made in February 2009.
-It was on this date that we decided to label the complex with the Nordic Ecolabel.
+Over the years, the work expanded to include decreasing the use of chemicals, energy and transport.
+This contributed strongly to the decision we made in February 2009, to label the complex with the Nordic Ecolabel.

 At the beginning, almost all environmental work was about waste and sorting it out in different fractions, something which was not easy considering that there were no sufficiently developed systems for receiving sorted waste.